rails/rails/guides/source/contributing_to_ruby_on_rails.md

 # Rails.application.config.active_job.existing_behavior = false
 ```

-As a last step add the new configuration to configuration guide in
+As a last step, add the new configuration to configuration guide in
 `configuration.md`:

 ```markdown